polymage-labs/mlirx/g3doc/HighPerfCodeGen.md

 ```

 This is roughly a 4x improvement in performance, but still no where close to the
-machine peak or the performance of MKL, OpenBLAS or BLIS.
+machine peak or the performance of MKL, OpenBLAS or BLIS!

 ### Explicit Copying or Packing